 Even if you are not familiar with LTPP tables, LTPP InfoPave has multiple features (user-friendly data structure, data prioritization, data customization) that help you to find the desired information.
 Data Selection and Download is the most frequently used feature within LTPP InfoPave, where data is organized for the user to easily gain familiarization with the various data elements in LTPP and access them for download.

 To efficiently retrieve a large amount of data from a particular table or tables, use the SQL Export feature listed under the “Data” module.
 This feature also includes sample SQL codes, which you can modify for your needs.
 An example SQL statement for selecting all the data from MON_FRICTION table is "SELECT * FROM MON_FRICTION".
 Due to download size constraints, very large SQL queries such as all data from MON_HSS_PROFILE_SECTION table will not execute.
-It is recommended to download LTPP Standard Data Release to obtain extra-large data sets.
+Downloading from LTPP Standard Data Release is recommended to obtain extra-large data sets.

-Data Pivot feature of LTPP InfoPave provides the dynamic view of LTPP sections displayed as square blocks that are pivoted based on selection (7 currently available) criteria.
+Data Pivot feature of LTPP InfoPave provides the dynamic view of LTPP sections displayed as square blocks that are pivoted based on selection (12 currently available) criteria.
 For example, selecting the climatic region criteria will show the count of sections within each LTPP climatic region.
-You can also use the filters on the left hand side in order to further narrow down your search.
-Each square block in the Pivot view represents an LTPP section and by clicking on a square block, you will be able to see the value of each parameter, locate the section on the map, and access the Section Timeline, and the Section Summary Report.
+You can also use the filters on the left-hand side in order to further narrow down your search.
+Each square block in the Pivot view represents a LTPP section.
+By clicking on a square block, you will be able to see the value of selected parameters and access the Section Summary Report.

 The LTPP program has different levels of data quality (from A through E, where level E data is the highest quality that has passed all the checks).
 LTPP InfoPave provides access to the same database the LTPP program releases through its Standard Data Release (SDR) which includes data at various levels (A through E).
 The level of data quality is indicated by the field “Record Status”.
 The graphics and information displayed on the screens are based on this data.